outreachy/website/docs/privacy-policy.md

 * community coordinators who track the progress of mentors
 * community mentors who work directly with applicants and interns
 * Outreachy applicants or interns
+* People who volunteer for informal career chats with interns

 The types of personal data collected may include (but are not limited to):